marilius12/taxes/pages/basics-of-taxation.md

 3. habitual abode _or_
 4. citizenship

-If you satisfy one of these tests, you'd qualify for double taxation relief, as the DTT would overwrite (supersede) any local tax laws.
+If you satisfy one of these tests, you'd qualify for double taxation relief, as the DTT would override (supersede) any local tax laws.
 If none of the tests apply, the question is settled in court by mutual agreement of the countries.

 If there is no DTT in place (often the case for blacklisted or tax haven countries), then you might be subject to double taxation.
 However, the other country would usually have no tax, very low tax, or territorial tax (where foreign-sourced income is exempt from taxes).
 In other cases, you may be exempt from tax based on the terms of your visa (ex: digital nomad visa).

 If you run your business in a foreign country (as a dependent agent), depending on the type of activities or presence of a fixed place of business, you may constitute **permanent establishment**.
 In that case, your business would be taxable on the portion of income that you generated (or is attributable to, based on how much time you spent there) in said country.

+## Hybrid mismatch

+- Differences in tax laws between countries that may be exploited for BEPS and tax avoidance
+- Often target discrepancies in tax residency, registration vs. POEM, domicile, etc.
+- Ex 1: Double Irish where a company is registered in Ireland but managed from the US
+- Ex 2: UK, Cyprus recognize tax domicile, while most countries like Canada don't
+- Ex 3: countries like Germany don't require to establish tax residency elsewhere upon exit

 ## Tax avoidance vs. tax evasion